cjmason375/AI-Manuf-SURF-2024/README.md

 ### *1. Data Collection:* IoT sensor connectivity and communication <br>

-Prior to the research project, BNC staff installed four current sensors in the breaker control box to
+Before the SURF project began, BNC staff installed four ***ifm*** current sensors in the circuit breaker box to monitor and collect current consumption data on the plasma etcher machine's 3-phase electric power plug, which includes three active wires and one neutral wire.
+A laptop computer was installed near the breaker box, and the sensors were connected to the laptop through an ifm IO-Link Master and the IO-Link protocol for measuring current.